husonlab/splitstree6/doc/user-manual.md

 cladogram or phylogram.
 There is a button that toggles addition information (such as name of the tree, if any, and number of nodes, edges and leaves).
 In addition, there are buttons for rotating, flipping and zooming.
-At the right side of the tool bar, there is a text input field for setting the dimensions of a page in the format *rows x cols*.
+At the right side of the toolbar, there is a text input field for setting the dimensions of a page in the format *rows x cols*.

 The side panel contains items for styling the taxon labels and for